-You will develop your ability to produce digital graphics, websites and other multimedia products.
-You will also have the opportunity to sequence and edit audio and video productions.
-You will learn about a wide range of software.
-It also helps you develop those all-important soft skills such as presenting, working with others, working to a brief and communicating concepts effectively.
+You will develop your ability to produce digital graphics, interactive products, websites and other multimedia products.
+You will also have the opportunity to learn about a wide range of software.
+Therefore, develop those all-important soft skills such as presenting, working with others as, working to a brief and communicating concepts effectively.

-The course is based on 75% coursework and 25% external examination.
+The course is based on 60% coursework and 40% external examination.
 The course is set up to mirror the experience of working for digital media companies, working to meet instructions from clients.